 This 12-credit certificate program—structured so it can be completed in as little as one year—prepares social workers to work within the healthcare field in a variety of social work roles.
-It combines theoretical approaches with hands-on skills to prepare social workers for demanding and fast-paced healthcare environments.
+It combines theoretical approaches with hands-on skills to prepare social workers for demanding and fast-paced integrated healthcare environments.

 This specialized graduate certificate program prepares social workers to excel in varied and demanding healthcare settings, such as:

 - Other medical settings